brooksRoley/sigfig_casino/README.md

 • The submitted code should be runnable and viewable.Add any instructions necessary to a README.md file.

 You are provided with a directory of sample pictures for convenience.

+##To Run

+Just clone or fork the repo and open the html in a browser.
+The image files, css, and javascript files are all stored and linked locally so they will be required to view the intended result.
+Ideally, these would all be stored on the server and I would not track large files such as images in git but this is a simplified example.